 Quick Pickling vs Lacto-Fermenting

 There are countless recipes for the perfect pickle- a quick google search will tell you that.
 However, did you know that there are only two main methods to for pickling?
+The two methods are are salt-water brining (lacto-fermenting) or immersion in vinegar solution (quick pickling).
+Both methods are great, but have some differences.

 In short, salt-water brining (lacto-fermenting), involves beneficial bacteria converting a foods natural sugars and starches into lactic acid- this forms an acidic and probiotic-rich brine which prevents food spoilage.
+Vinegar pickling (quick or sometimes called refrigerator pickling), uses an already acidic solution (vinegar) to create an optimal preserving environment.

 While the vinegar method lacks the beneficial bacteria and depth of flavour of fermentation, the process is faster and still produces a crunchy flavourful pickle.
 If lacto-fermentation seems intimidating, the vinegar or quick-pickling method might be your ticket to savouring that gorgeous sour sting of a good pickle.

-Equipment you will need:
+Special equipment you will need:

 - 2 wide-mouth 16 fluid ounce pint canning jars with lids and rings